testnet-exchange/turnkey-exchange/README.md

 - ws-run-method -: It utilizes the url endpoint exposed by ViaBTC trade-engine, and creates our own websocket server on the top of it.

-- ws-methods -: All of the methods available in AccessWs API are referenched here.
+- ws-methods -: All of the methods available in AccessWs API are referenced here.

-- ws-check-method -: It checks wether we are making ws connection with AccessWs API with right method name and params.
-(It is incomplete as of right now).
+- ws-check-method -: It checks pramameters and method name while making connection with AccessWs API.(As of right now, it is incomplete).

-Descriptive Info about how the ws-run-method works -:
+Descriptive Info about How the ws-run-method works -:

 1. Two methods are exported  from "ws-run-method.js" that are "xchangeWs" and "wsRunMethod".